Finder makes money from featured partners, but editorial opinions are our own.

 Your step-by-step guide to selling a car in Canada, including requirements for each province.

 You can sell your car in Canada through a private marketplace, an online or in-person dealership, an online auction site or an online automotive marketplace.
-Requirements for how to sell a car vary by province, and you may need to take different steps depending on which platform you choose.
+Requirements for how to sell a car vary by province, and you may need to take different steps depending on the platform you choose.

 Keep reading for step-by-step instructions.